redwoodjs/redwood/docs/docs/background-jobs.md

 }
 ```

-The `handler` field contains the name of the job class and the arguments its `perform()` function will receive.
+The `handler` field contains the name of the job, file path to find it, and the arguments its `perform()` function will receive.

 :::info